 - To develop reading texts on living values.
 A total of 26 value-based reading texts will be selected (13 reading texts from Georgian youth and 13 from Abkhaz).
 The selected value based reading texts will be translated from Abkhaz into Georgian and vice-versa.
 Based on the developed reading texts a Georgian-Abkhaz online dictionary and websites will be developed as well as websites (www.ablingua.ge and www.ablingua.org) and all materials will be uploaded on the websites.

-- To organise summer school for young leaders on key values in their life.
+- To organize summer school for young leaders on key values in their life.
 Young people will experience rich inter-cultural events, will have a chance to communicate with each-other and destroy the stereotypes about the image of enemies.
-The summer camp will last 13 days (each day will be dedicated to each living value) which makes possible to set long-term friendly relations between the youth and promise a continuum for cooperation.

 Promoting Integration, Tolerance and Awareness in Georgia (PITA)